What Is The Biggest Ghost Town In America?

 The name was intended to honor Varina Howell Davis, the first and only First Lady of the Confederate States of America during the American Civil War.
 Although in Union territory, Verina was founded by men whose loyalties were thoroughly Confederate.

 Upon registration of the name, a Connecticut judge, G. G. Bissell, objected to their choice and recorded it as Virginia City.

 Is Virginia City a Ghost Town?

 The significant ghost town, Virginia City, Montana, is frozen in time.
 It is an incredibly well-maintained old west Victorian gold mining community just 20 miles west of Yellowstone National Park (90 miles by a roadway).
 Come rediscover Virginia City & Nevada City, Montana!

-The Historic District of Virginia City and Nevada City is currently operated by the Montana Historical Commission and is the top state-owned tourist attraction in Montana.
+The Historic District of Virginia City and Nevada City is currently operated by the Montana Historical Commission and is Montana’s top state-owned tourist attraction.
 The Commission operates gold panning, a historic hotel and the longest continuously operating live summer theater company in the western United States.